-205 4.1 Uncertainty analysis of the threshold
+4.3 Threshold uncertainty Uncertainty analysis of the threshold

-The uncertainties propagation in the threshold estimate is then quantified with a further MC procedure.
-In this case, a sample is generated selecting randomly one of the possible 100 (I, D) couples for each event, resulting from the previous MC simulation (Fig. 3(c.1)).
-Hence, one sample consists of 84 (I, D) couples.
-Following this procedure, 5000 samples are created and used to estimate as many thresholds (Fig. 3(c.2)), namely 5000 (a, b) couples.
+To figure out the effects of the BDA outputs variability on the threshold computation, namely on the two constants a and b of Eq.
+(12), the uncertainties propagation is estimated.
+The uncertainties propagation in the threshold estimate is quantified with a further Monte Carlo MC procedure.
+In this case, 5000 samples are a sample is generated selecting randomly one of the one hundred possible $100 \ (I,D)$ couples previously obtained for each event.
+The result is , resulting from the previous MC simulation (Fig. 3(c.1)).
+Hence, one sample consists of $84 \ (I,D)$ couples.
+Following this procedure, $5000 \ (a,b)$ couples, i. e. samples are created and used to estimate as many thresholds (Fig. 3(c.2)), namely $5000 \ different thresholds \ (a,b)$ couples.